-Efforts have been made to site the Project within areas of existing town road ROW, VTrans ROW and Vermont Rail System ROW that are actively maintained free of deep-rooted vegetation, referred to as the "Clear Zone."
-For the long-term operation of the Project, the Permanent Project Corridor needs to maintain these same conditions.
-Since operation phase vegetation management of the Permanent Project Corridor may duplicate the efforts of towns, VTrans, and the railroad operator, the post-construction vegetation management practices described in this VMP shall not apply to Clear Zones except when they may be required to support the safe operation of the Project (e.g., in the event vegetation management completed by others does not sufficiently prevent deep-rooted vegetation from establishing in the Permanent Project Corridor).
+Efforts have been made to site the Project within areas of existing town road ROW, VTrans ROW and Vermont Rail System ROW that are already actively maintained to be free of deep-rooted vegetation, referred to in this plan as Clear Zones.
+For the operational phase of the Project, the Permanent Project Corridor needs to maintain these same cleared, open conditions.
+Because the operational phase vegetation management of the Permanent Project Corridor may duplicate the efforts of towns, VTrans, and the railroad operator, the post- construction vegetation management practices described in this VMP shall not apply to existing Clear Zones except when they may be required to support the safe operation of the Project (e.g., in the event vegetation management completed by others does not sufficiently prevent deep-rooted vegetation from establishing in the Permanent Project Corridor or where additional management is needed to protect sensitive resources).

-As such, TDI-NE expects that it will generally assume vegetation management responsibilities over the long-term operation of the Project only for areas of the Permanent Project Corridor which do not overlap with pre-existing Clear Zones.
+As such, TDI-NE expects that it will conduct vegetation management activities throughout the operational life of the Project only for areas of the Permanent Project Corridor which do not overlap with pre-existing Clear Zones.